mozilla/extension-workshop/src/content/documentation/develop.md

 The Firefox extension environment is highly compatible with chromium-based extension technology.
 Your extension might already be capable of running on Firefox, or need only a few changes.

-[Test your extension’s compatibility](https://www.extensiontest.com/) and check out our [porting guide](/documentation/develop/porting-a-google-chrome-extension/) to get started.
+Check out our [porting guide](/documentation/develop/porting-a-google-chrome-extension/) to get started.

 {% endcapture %}
 {% include modules/two-column.liquid,